 Record Transactions as You Complete Them

-Second, you will record the amount of the transaction on the right hand side of the ledger.
-Since you are completing a debit transaction (checks, debit cards or withdrawals) you will record the amount in the column next to your transaction description.
-You should remember to record any fees, as well.
-After you have written the amount from the transaction, you will need to subtract it from the running total on the far right hand side of the book.
+On that note, you should make it a priority to record transactions as you make them.
+You will record debit amounts on the right-hand side of the check ledger, along with the date and amount.
+Since you are recording a debit transaction (these are checks, debit cards, or withdrawals), you will record the amount in the column next to your transaction description.

+It's also wise to record any fees, as well.
+After you have written the amount from the transaction, you need to subtract that amount from the running total (which is the total you have in your checking account) on the far right-hand side of the book.
 You may want to carry a calculator or sit down and check your math once a week.
-If you are using a computer program then it will do the math for you.
+If you are using a computer program or iPhone app, then it will do the math for you.

 Label Transactions by Type and Budget Category

 If you are doing this with a personal finance app or computer program, the computer can do the math for you.
 You can also set up recurring or automatic deposits to be automatically entered into the register.

-Enter Your Automatic Payments In Your Ledge
+Enter Your Automatic Payments In Your Ledger

-If you are doing the running ledger by hand, you need to make sure that you do not forget any automatic payments or transfers that happen each month.
-You can simply sit down and record these transactions all at once at the beginning of the month.
-This will prevent you from overspending during the month, as well.
-When you schedule automatic transfers and withdrawals, you can schedule them around your payday to help you remember to add them to your register.
+If you are doing the running ledger by hand, you need to make sure that you do not forget any automatic payments or transfers that you've set up.
+To make this easier, simply sit down and record these transactions all at once at the beginning of the month.
+This will prevent you from overspending or potentially overdrafting your account over the course of the month.